Rick7C2/SonnarPutio/README.md

 This has ben modified by me for my personal use.
-I do not plan on supporting others endeavers with this fork.
+I do not plan on supporting others endeavors with this fork.
 Check out the original creater here. https://github.com/jjcausey/SonnarPutio